skoruba/skoruba/README.md

 ## Support my work ⚡️

-I truly appreciate everyone who finds value in my projects.
+I appreciate everyone who finds value in my projects.
 Your support helps me dedicate more time to building, maintaining, and improving open-source tools for developers.

 You can support my work through: